luser-dr00g/inca/README.md

 A third rewrite has begun in inca3.c.
 Its documentation is (predictably) named README3.md.

+The newest (incomplete) version is code-named 'olmec'.
+See olmec/README.md .

 The final two commits of inca.c illustrate the problem inherent in the design.
 Add the new feature (user-function call without the ' or '' function-call functions) broke the existing code in tea.sh